cap-js/cap-getting-started-tutorial/exercises/07_node_adding_authorization.md

 `@sap/cds` has some users as default configuration.
 You can use `alice` as username to check for the `admin` right and `bob` as username to check for when the `admin` right are not there.
 When you use `alice`, you will be able to access the application whereas when you use `bob`, it will throw an error.

-We can define the roles in our `package.json` by adding the following snippet in there:
+We can define the roles in our `package.json` by adding the following snippet as node below the top level object:

 ```sh
 "cds":{